jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 This component handles parsing a string input, and determining if this is a file to read, or a URI for creating a stream.

-The output of the `InputStreamFactory` is an object of type `InputStream` which returns a stream and other metadata:
+The output of the `InputStreamFactory` is an object of type `IInputStream` which returns a stream and other metadata:

 * If time stamps are to be obtained from the stream, or from the PC